hammerlab/cytokit/README.md

 eczech/cytokit
 ```

-*TODO*: Move docker build to hammerlab org instead of user

 This will launch JupyterLab on port 8888.
 After navigating to localhost:8888 and entering the access token
 printed on the command line following ```nvidia-docker run```, you can then run an example notebook
 like [cellular_marker_profiling_example](python/notebooks/examples/marker_profiling_example.ipynb), which can be found